 Exploring Old Maps

 Many libraries own an extensive collection of historical maps.
 Beside their value as historical objects, these maps are an important source of information for researchers in various scientific disciplines.
 This ranges from the actual history of cartography and general history to the geographic and social sciences.
 With the progressing digitisation of libraries and archives, these maps become more easily available to a larger public.
 A basic level of digitisation consists of scanned bitmap images, tagged with some basic bibliographic information such as title, author and year of production.
-In order to make the maps more accessible, further metadata describing the contained information is desirable.
+In order to make the maps more accessible, further information describing the information content of the map is desirable.
 This would enable more user-friendly interfaces, relevant queries of a database, and automatic analyses.

 Scope of Interest

 Relevant topics are (but are not limited to) the following: